kibaekkim/SIPLIB.jl/README.md

 Please see ./instances/Julia/example.jl

-In 'src' folder, you will find a source code (SmpsWriter.jl) that converts StructJuMP model to SMPS files.
+In 'src' folder, you will find a source code (SmpsWriter.jl) that converts JuMP.model to SMPS files.